pyg-team/pytorch_geometric/docs/source/tutorial/multi_gpu_vanilla.rst

         os.environ['MASTER_PORT'] = '12345'
         dist.init_process_group('nccl', rank=rank, world_size=world_size)

-        data = dataset[0]

-The first step above is initializing :obj:`torch.distributed`.
-More details can be found in `Writing Distributed Applications with PyTorch <https://pytorch.org/tutorials/intermediate/dist_tuto.html>`_.

 Next, we split training indices into :obj:`world_size` many chunks for each GPU, and initialize the :class:`~torch_geometric.loader.NeighborLoader` class to only operate on its specific chunk of the training set:

 .. code-block:: python